 Endometriosis occurs when tissue similar to the lining of the uterus grows outside the uterus.
 Endometriosis can lead to inflammation and scarring in the pelvic area, resulting in many symptoms, from painful periods to infertility.
 It is unclear what causes endometriosis, but experts believe that hormones, genetics, and immune system issues may play a role.

-Diarrhea During Ovulation and Endometriosis
+Endometriosis and Diarrhea During Ovulation

 Diarrhea is one of the many potential symptoms associated with endometriosis.
 People with endometriosis may experience chronic diarrhea or bouts of diarrhea during their period or ovulation days.
 It’s important to note that other conditions could cause similar symptoms, such as IBS (Inflammatory Bowel Symptoms), infections, or food allergies.
 So if you’re experiencing chronic diarrhea, you must speak to your doctor about getting tested for these conditions and endometriosis.